621brucewoods/Neura-MVP/README.md

 # Development mode with auto-reload
 uvicorn app.main:app --reload

-# Or using Python directly
+# Or using uvicorn directly
-python -m app.main
+uvicorn app.main:app --host 0.0.0.0 --port 8000
 ```

 The API will be available at `http://localhost:8000`